 - Improve use of current surveillance programs to identify environmental biosecurity risks

-- Identify and train experts in environmental pests and diseases not covered by existing arrangements (reptiles and amphibian for example or freshwater aquatic pests and diseases).
+- Train and support experts to identify and manage environmental pests and diseases not covered by existing arrangements (reptiles and amphibians for example or freshwater aquatic pests and diseases).

 - Build capacity through training, planning or networking for environmental biosecurity response.

-Since its inception, the EBPF has funded a variety of projects that are contributing to the CEBO’s objectives of protecting Australia’s environment, food security, culture and way of life.
+Since its inception, the EBPF has funded a variety of projects that are contributing to the Australian Chief Environmental Biosecurity Officer’s objectives of protecting Australia’s environment, culture and way of life.

 The EBPF is a procurement program which means projects must result in the delivery of goods or services that benefit the Australian public.
 It is important to note this is not a grant program.
 To submit a proposal for consideration, please download the EBPF project proposal template and send completed template to ACEBO@aff.gov.au.